-That event is the mysterious death of George S. Patton, Jr., one of the most famous generals in U.S. military history.
 The life of George Patton was brought to the big screen in the blockbuster 1970 movie Patton, starring George C. Scott, which told his story to a mass audience.
 Another movie based on the circumstances surrounding the death of Patton was Brass Target, based on Frederick Nolan’s novel The Algonquin Project.
 The theme of Brass Target is that there was a vast conspiracy to kill Patton, part of which was the auto accident that he was involved in after the war.

-So was Patton murdered?
 On the face of it, a conspiracy in the death of Patton might sound silly or inconceivable.
 But over the years, certain circumstantial evidence has come forward from multiple sources that put that theory in a new light.

-Patton Was Frequently in Hot Water With High Command
+General Patton Was Frequently in Hot Water With High Command

 In October 1940, Patton was promoted to brigadier general and given command of the 2nd Armored Division at Fort Benning, Georgia.
 After the United States entered the war, Patton’s troops waded ashore in North Africa in November 1942 during Operation Torch.
 His troops took Morocco and subsequently participated in the Allied invasion of Sicily in July 1943.